Directory

 AI does not live up to its bad reputation.
 When we think of AI in Hollywood films, we rarely think of little Wall-E, who clears the planet of garbage and makes it habitable again.
 Opposite him are HAL 9000 from "2001: Odyssé in Space", the Terminator and treacherous androids from the Alien franchise.
 In films, AI often serves as a spectre and shapes our ideas of robot hordes gone wild, using alien technologies to raze civilization to the ground or turning our knowledge against ourselves via the Internet in order to seize world domination.

 Should we fear or long for the use of AI?
 The real danger, if it exists at all, lies in its misuse by other people.
-An algorithm for an artificial intelligence, be it in the form of a voice assistant, chatbot or collaborative robot in manufacturing (cobot), is written by humans.
-AI is particularly dependent on how its algorithms are written and what they learn (including mMachine learning and Deep Learning), may do and decide.
-This is why it is important to ensure a high level of transparency and care when working on such highly complex systems.
+An algorithm for an artificial intelligence, be it in the form of a voice assistant, chatbot or a collaborative robot in production (cobot), is written by humans.
+AI is particularly dependent on how its algorithms are written and what it is allowed to learn (also known as Machine Learning and deep learning), do and decide.
+This is why it is important to ensure a high degree of transparency and diligence when working on such highly complex systems.

 Is the AI already sawing at your chair?